-Successful candidates must complete a pre-employment health questionnaire, which is administered by AXA.
+It is the School's practice that a successful candidate must complete a pre-employment health questionnaire, which is administered by AXA.
 The outcome of the questionnaire will be reviewed against the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, layout of the School etc.